axept/prejss/README.md

 ## Motivation

-Our first goal was to migrate from SCSS to JSS.
-Lately we've found that sometimes it's just a very nice to define JSS styles in the format which we already used to:
+Our first goal was to migrate from [SCSS](http://sass-lang.com/guide) to [JSS](https://github.com/cssinjs/jss).

+Lately we've found that sometimes it's just a very nice to define JSS styles in the format which we already used to.

-This package allows you to use with JSS any of your existed styles in any format:
+This package allows you to use with JSS any of your existed styles:

 + plain CSS
 + [SCSS](https://github.com/postcss/postcss-scss)